Cryptocarya glaucescens: Description

 Cryptocarya glaucescens is a tree that typically grows to a height of up to 30 m with a trunk dbh of 90 cm, its stem sometimes buttressed.
 The bark is dark brown or reddish brown and often scaly.
 Its leaves are arranged alternately, lance-shaped to elliptic, 55–100 mm long, 25–40 mm wide on a petiole 5–9 mm long and glaucous on the lower surface.

 The flowers are cream-coloured to green, perfumed, arranged in panicles in leaf axils and usually shorter than the leaves.
 The perianth tube is 1.0–1.5 mm long and 1.0–1.3 mm wide, the outer tepals 0.5–0.6 mm long and 0.4–0.5 mm wide, the inner tepals 0.5–0.6 mm long and 0.2–0.4 mm wide.
 The ovary is 0.8–1.0 mm long and 0.4–0.5 mm wide and glabrous with a glabrous style.
 Flowering occurs in October and November, and the fruit is a laterally compress black drupe, 12–21 mm long and 13–25 mm wide.

 Taxonomy

 Cryptocarya glaucescens was first formally described in 1810 by Robert Brown in his book, Prodromus Florae Novae Hollandiae.
 The specific epithet (glaucescens) means 'becoming bluish-grey or -green'.

 Distribution and habitat

-Jackwood grows in rainforest, typically in poorer soils, from sea level to an altitude of 1000 m, between Mount Dromedary (36° S) in southern New South Wales to Eungella National Park (20° S), in central Queensland.
+Jackwood grows in rainforest, typically in poorer soils, from sea level to 1000 m elevation, from Mount Dromedary (36° S) in southern New South Wales to Eungella National Park (20° S) in central Queensland.